Cub Scouts

 -

-Group activities that are based on the natural sense of fun and enthusiasm of the age group and thus the training is achieved largely through games, interaction in small groups and activities
+Group activities that are based on the natural sense of fun and enthusiasm of the age group.
+Thus the experience is achieved largely through games, interaction in small groups and activities.

 CCA Schedule / Venue: